29 Dutch Oven Dinners for the Nights You Want Comfort (Not a Sink Full of Dishes)

 Vegetable & White Bean Minestrone

 Minestrone is the friendliest kind of soup: it welcomes whatever is languishing in your produce drawer.
-Begin with onions, carrots, and celery.
+Begin with the vegetables: onions, carrots, and celery.
 Then, add beans and tomatoes.
-Toss in a handful of pasta towards the end.
-Although it is optional, simmering Parmesan rinds in the pot is very rewarding.
-The soup tastes like you got your life organized.
+At the last second, add a handful of pasta.
+Including Parmesan rinds in the simmering process is optional, but it adds incredible flavor.
+The soup implies that your life is in order.

 21) Chicken And Rice

-This is the dinner I prepare when I want something comforting but not flavorless.
+I make this dinner when I’m in the mood for comforting food that has some depth to it.
 Brown chicken thighs, then sauté onions and garlic, stir in rice, and let it all cook together so the grains absorb the good stuff.
-If you would like color, add peas or finely chopped greens at the end.
-The rice can be fussy if your heat runs hot, so keep it low, and look only when necessary.
+You may add peas or finely chopped green vegetables at the end for more color.
+If the heat runs too high rice can be finicky so please lower the heat and check it as little as possible.

 22) Jambalaya